Bottr-js/Bottr/Architecture.md

 - Facebook Messenger
 - Web UI

-In the future we would like to add other clients such as Line or team based services such as Slack but these aren't a priority right now.
+In the future we would like to add other clients such as Line or team based services such as Slack but these aren't a priority right now but we are open to people writing their own clients for use with Pozi.

 ## Events